 Mental Health and Counseling

-Students may schedule and appointment with the clinician at Couseling and Psychological Services (CPS) to discuss a range of topics to address their mental health needs.
-CPS has a LGBTQ Concerns Team that have a special interest and expertise in working with LGBTQ students and may be good matches for LGBTQ students.
+Students may schedule an appointment with the clinician at Counseling and Psychological Services (CPS) to discuss a range of topics to address their mental health needs.
+CPS also has an Sexual and Gender Identity Team with a special interest and expertise in working with LGBTQ students.